 While 95% of the talk about a paint project is about color choice, 95% of the success of the paint job is in the preparation.
 Don’t skimp on the preparation if you are doing it yourself, and if you are hiring a painter be sure to discuss the preparation with him; make sure he takes note of problem areas before he gives you a bid.

 First of all, everything should be protected from paint drips and from dust; this means tarps on the floor and plastic over everything else.
 All hooks, nails, plastic screw anchors, outlet and switch covers, and miscellaneous hardware should be removed from the walls.
 All holes need to be filled, all loose paint scraped away, and if there are cracks or damage from water leaks ‚Äî all these need to be scraped back to sound plaster and patched.
 Large patches may require a couple coats of spackle or joint compound.
 Sand in between applications.
 Pay attention to the grit of the sandpaper; if the texture of your walls is coarse, use a coarse paper and conversely a finer grit for smooth walls.
-Painters will use a raking light to see the imperfections in the walls; after the first coat of primer, the walls will be checked again.
+Expert painting contractors will use a raking light to see the imperfections in the walls; after the first coat of primer, the walls will be checked again.